The University of Waikato's academic departments are grouped into divisions, faculties and schools. The five main groupings are:

-Faculty of Arts and Social Sciences
+Division of Arts, Law, Psychology and Social Sciences

 Te Kura Toi School of Arts

 Te Huataki Waiora School of Health

-The Te Huataki Waiora School of Health provides an innovative platform for bringing together expertise from across the University and our community to explore new ideas and ways of looking at issues and challenges that affect how we live, work and play.
+Te Huataki Waiora School of Health provides an innovative platform for bringing together expertise from across the University and our community to explore new ideas and ways of looking at issues and challenges that affect how we live, work and play.

-Faculty of Science and Engineering
+School of Engineering